emilyriederer/website/content/post/team-of-packages/index.md

 ### Helpful Error Messages

-Of course, that's only helpful if we provide a descriptive error message when the user does not have their credentials set in this way.
+Of course, opinionated design is only helpful if we communicate those opinions to our users.
 Otherwise, they'll get an error that `DB_PASS` is missing and find nothing useful online to help them troubleshoot since this is a specific internal choice that we made.

 So, we can enhance the function with extremely custom and prescriptive error messages explaining what went wrong and either how to fix it (e.g. setting an environment variable, applying for an access) or where one can get more information (in a vignette, asking someone on a specific support team, checking out a specific document in a team wiki).

 <span style="color: blue;">